arthavjain103/DocEase/README.md

 # DocEase: Convert & Edit Your Documents Seamlessly

-✨ A modern web app for converting files between PDF, Word, and image formats — and editing PDFs with powerful split & merge tools.
-Features a clean, responsive design using Bootstrap and Tailwind CSS.
+✨ DocEase is your go-to solution for seamless document handling — convert PDFs, Word docs, and images effortlessly, and edit PDFs with advanced split, merge, and security features.
+All wrapped in a beautiful, responsive interface built using Tailwind Css and Bootstrap and Gsap animations.

 ---